rkiel/git-utilities/README.md

 ## Introduction

+This is a collection of simple scripts to make using `git` easier.

-* commit - makes writing commmit messages easier
+* commit - make using `git-commmit` easier
-* diff - makes doing diffs easier
+* diff - make using `git-diff` easier
 * feature - make working with feature branches easier
-* xgrep - makes using git-grep easier
+* xgrep - make using `git-grep` easier

 ## Installation